Mun0802/Mun0802/README.md

-- 👋 Hi, I’m Munmun Bhojwani
+- 👋 Hi, I’m Munmun Bhojwani.
+Functional consultant by profession(ERP).
 - 👀 I’m interested in Exploring and Learning New Things/Technologies.
 - 🌱 I’m currently learning Microsoft Azure as an Intern at Microsoft and Power BI at Udemy.
 - 💞️ I’m looking to collaborate as Business Analyst/ Product Analyst/ Product Manager